 Emile Fourie became an entrepreneur because he saw a flawed system and wanted to do something about it.
 His company, YWaste, offer a green alternative to landfill which includes a composting service.

-Emile tells me he’s trying to create a better existence.
+Emile tells us he’s trying to create a better existence.
 And he knows that to create change within his chosen arena, the waste sector, he needs to shift mentalities and behaviour.
 Building a better system means getting people to think and act differently when it comes to their trash.
 It means building awareness around how and what we throw away.

 From Swimming Teacher to Industrial Composter